SlickYeet/create-lx2-app/docs/v1/README.md

 ## Command Cheat Sheet

-All commands are run from the `docs` directory of the project.
+All commands are run from the `docs/v1` directory of the project.

 | Command        | Action                                            |
 | -------------- | ------------------------------------------------- |